2005 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 |---|

-2005-D Satin Finish Special Strike Penny Value
+2005-D Satin Finish Special Strike Penny Value (Denver)

-This Denver production shares the same 1,160,000 mintage as its Philadelphia counterpart, created exclusively for mint sets using the innovative satin finish technology.
-The coin represents Denver’s participation in the U.S. Mint’s groundbreaking six-year satin finish program that bridged regular business strikes and proof coins.
+This Denver production shares the same 1,160,000 mintage as its Philadelphia counterpart, created exclusively for mint sets using the innovative Satin Finish technology.
+The coin represents Denver’s participation in the U.S. Mint’s groundbreaking six-year Satin Finish program that bridged regular business strikes and proof coins.

 The 2005-D Satin Finish Special Strike penny holds the distinction of being the most valuable 2005 penny variety, with an SP70 example achieving $7,906 at a 2008 auction — establishing it as the crown jewel of the entire 2005 series.

-The coin’s investment potential stems from its perfect grade rarity and inaugural year significance within the satin finish series.
+The coin’s investment potential stems from its perfect grade rarity and inaugural year significance within the Satin Finish series.

 2005-D Satin Finish Special Strike Penny (RD) Price/Grade Chart